 I believe there are many people who are looking at a ‘closed door’ right now in their life or ministry and wondering what God is doing.
 You may be feeling disempowered.
 You may be tempted to feel discouraged.
 But Heaven’s reality is that you are empowered to do everything God requires of you at this moment in time.

-An ‘open door’ is a metaphor for an opportunity and access—whereas a ‘closed door’ means that access to something is currently being denied or blocked.
+In the New Testament, an ‘open door’ is a metaphor for an opportunity and access—whereas a ‘closed door’ means that access to something is currently being denied or blocked.

 5 Things to Do When Confronted with a Closed Door